 Unless terminated earlier in accordance with its terms, the UCB license agreement will continue on a country-by-country and product-by-product basis until the later of: (i) the expiration of all of the licensed patent rights in such country; (ii) the expiration of all regulatory exclusivity applicable to the product in such country; and (iii) 10 years from the date of the first commercial sale of the product in such country.
-We cannot determine the date on which our royalty payment obligations to UCB would expire because no commercial sales of SNDX-6352 have occurred and the last-to-expire relevant patent covering SNDX-6352 in a given country may change in the future.
+We cannot determine the date on which our royalty payment obligations to UCB would expire because no commercial sales of axatilimab have occurred and the last-to-expire relevant patent covering axatilimab in a given country may change in the future.

-If the UCB license agreement is terminated, we would not be able to develop, manufacture, market or sell SNDX-6352 and would need to negotiate a new or reinstated agreement, which may not be available to us on equally favorable terms, or at all.
+If the UCB license agreement is terminated, we would not be able to develop, manufacture, market or sell axatilimab and would need to negotiate a new or reinstated agreement, which may not be available to us on equally favorable terms, or at all.

-If we breach the license agreement related to the Menin Assets or if the license agreement is otherwise terminated, we could lose the ability to continue the development and commercialization of the Menin Assets.
+If we breach the license agreement related to SNDX-5613 or if the license agreement is otherwise terminated, we could lose the ability to continue the development and commercialization of SNDX-5613.

-Our commercial success depends upon our ability to develop, manufacture, market and sell one or more of the Menin Assets.
+Our commercial success depends upon our ability to develop, manufacture, market and sell SNDX-5613.
 Subject to the achievement of certain milestone events, we may be required to pay Vitae, a subsidiary of Allergan, up to \$99 million in one-time development and regulatory milestone payments over the term of the Allergan license agreement.
-In the event that we or any of our affiliates or sublicensees commercializes any of the Menin Assets, we will also be obligated to pay Allergan low single to low double-digit royalties on sales, subject to reduction in certain circumstances, as well as up to an aggregate of \$70 million in potential one-time sales-based milestone payments based on achievement of certain annual sales thresholds.
+In the event that we or any of our affiliates or sublicensees commercializes SNDX-5613, we will also be obligated to pay Allergan low single to low double-digit royalties on sales, subject to reduction in certain circumstances, as well as up to an aggregate of \$70 million in potential one-time sales-based milestone payments based on achievement of certain annual sales thresholds.
 Under certain circumstances, we may be required to share a percentage of non-royalty income from sublicensees, subject to certain deductions, with Allergan.